weaviate/biggraph-wikidata-search-with-weaviate/README.md

 ### Restore as Weaviate backup

-You can download a backup and restore it.
-This is by far the fastest way to get the dataset up and running
+You can download a backup and restore it. **This is by far the fastest way to get the dataset up and running ⁉️**

 ```sh
 # download the Weaviate backup